yanliang12/bert_text_embedding/README.md

 Building more layers on top of the embedding of words to train these layers by supervision of similar/dissimilar pairs of texts.

+Building a REST API docker image to provide text to embedding vector conversion as a service.

 If you are working on similar projects, I am happy to help.
 Contact me by gaoyuanliang@outlook.com